Welcome to today's edition of the Rush 24-7 podcast.

 This goes back to the 80s.

-It goes back to the first Bush administration when Secretary of Defense Dick Cheney had his his differences with the CIA.
+It goes back to the first Bush administration when Secretary of Defense Dick Cheney had his differences with the CIA.

-And there's a longstanding dispute between different elements of the government about the CIA versus the more hawkish folks in the Defense Department and now in the White House Iraq Group.
+And there's a long-standing dispute between different elements of the government about the CIA versus the more hawkish folks in the Defense Department and now in the White House Iraq group.

 Clearly, this is the underlying story behind a lot of this.